 Let's Get Critical (2022-03-21)

 I have been thinking a lot for the past while about the problem of how to critique a given whatever or "critically think" about contentious issues.
 Until very recently, many of us had been persuaded to give away our right to be our own critics to other people who were supposedly experts and better informed than us.
 This has drifted even further into persuading many of that we don't have any time or means to get properly informed ourselves, so we supposedly need these typically self-appointed experts.
 On top of that, the term "critic" itself has been buried in favour of "expert" or "commentator" because supposedly the real definition of "critic" is someone who "expresses an unfavourable opinion about something" as my OED notes.
 Now this is very interesting wording, because it slips very easily into paraphrasing as "someone who complains about something," "someone who is negative."
 Naturally, most of us would rather not hang around someone who is always negative and complaining, or expressing unfavourable opinions about something.
-So we are perhaps not so subtly encouraged not to look more carefully at things for ourselves, for fear of seeming "negative" because supposedly that is the real issue of something is wrong.
+So we are perhaps not so subtly encouraged not to look more carefully at things for ourselves, for fear of seeming "negative" because supposedly that is the real issue if something is wrong.
 Not the situation or a badly designed whatever, but ourselves for noticing something is awry and saying something about it.
 This is really strange.
 Let's take up a couple of examples to demonstrate what is strange about it.

-First example is rather minor at first glance.
+The first example is rather minor at first glance.
 We're eating dinner, something we have had before, and we notice that it hasn't turned out quite as well as usual.
 Maybe it needs a bit more salt, or the vegetables were a bit too old and so it is not as flavourful as we are used to.
 Suppose we cooked it, or we are learning how to cook it, and so we take note about what works.
 We think something like, this could use fresher tomatoes, but that is difficult to arrange at this time of year, it's so late in the season.
 Or maybe just that we need to add a little salt to our helping, because it happens to not be salted to our personal taste.
 But the point about the vegetable and whether it is in season is more important, because on one hand, it ties to something not wholly positive about the food, but a nuanced reflection on what we find not great about it.
 The person who cooked the food didn't try to make a bad meal or dish.
 They may have been in a position where they had to use up older tomatoes, or this dish best met the needs of the diverse group of people eating dinner together that night.
 These are admittedly minor details on many levels, but the point is that they are context, and they are part of what we can and should acknowledge when drawing conclusions about whether that meal or dish could have been better, and how we might want to make it ourselves in future.

 Of course, readers already know where I am going with this.
 These two examples are both illustrative of the earlier meanings of being a critic or thinking critically.
 That entails recognizing not just negatives, but also positives, and balancing them, including figuring out when an apparent or short term positive actually backfires versus an apparent or short term negative that works out better.
 Sometimes we need to carefully experiment as well as observe and learn from what other people have chosen and done in the same circumstances.
 Either way, the next step is always action after the identification and balancing, in what is hopefully a constructive cycle as we adjust to the results in what is admittedly a tricky and complex set of circumstances.
 That's something we can all do, and there is nothing wrong with that.
 There is no necessary relationship with this process and attacks against any person.
 There is certainly room for expert input, we are not on our own.
 But the decisions can't be safely or reasonably delegated forever, nor can we avoid making a considered decision because we are afraid to be responsible or supposedly hurt someone's feelings.
-It is convenient when trying to avoid any questioning to pretend that any question can only be about hurting a person's feelings, but that doesn't make this foolish claim true.
+It is convenient when trying to avoid any questioning to pretend that any question or decision to do something different can only be about hurting a person's feelings, but that doesn't make this foolish claim true.